Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_System_Clock_Skew.md

        client:   919 KiB/s wr, 0 op/s rd, 16 op/s wr
     ```

+    > **IMPORTANT:** If the following message is found in the Ceph logs, it also indicates clock skew:
+    > `unable to obtain rotating service keys; retrying`
+    >
-    **`IMPORTANT:`** If you see this message in the Ceph logs `unable to obtain rotating service keys; retrying`, it also indicates clock skew.
-You may have to run `xzgrep skew *.xz` to see the skew if your logs have rolled over.
+    > It may be necessary to run `xzgrep skew *.xz` to see the skew, if the logs have rolled over.

 1. View the Ceph health details.